This store requires javascript to be enabled for some features to work correctly.

 Original construction available, please enquire

-For more than three decades, David Hoffos has been known for immersive, multi-channel installations- dark walk-through environments and dreamlike nocturnal dioramas eerily brought to life through their signature low-tech illusionism.
-In a departure from their usual sculptural video installations and dark dioramas, David Hoffos presents a series of hand-cut photographic constructions.
-These artworks explore the artist’s ongoing quest for new, lost, undiscovered, and unlikely analog techniques.
+For more than three decades, David Hoffos has been known for immersive, multi-channel installations- dark walk-through environments and dreamlike nocturnal dioramas eerily brought to life through his signature low-tech illusionism.